r-portas/dotfiles/README.md

 sh setup.sh
 ```

+## Tools

+### Terminal Emulator - Hyper

+Needs extra setup for windows, such as setting the TERM variable.

 ## Workflow
 ### Code Reviews
 Code reviews can be done easily through the `git difftool` command, which is